flexera-public/policy_templates/cost/google/cud_recommendations/README.md

-# Google Committed Use Discount Recommendations
+# Google Committed Use Discount Recommender

 ## What it does